TRON-Bioinformatics/tronflow-hla-hd/README.md

     nextflow run main.nf --input_files input_files --output output_folder

 Input:
-    * input_files: the path to a tab-separated values file containing in each row the sample name, FASTQ 1 and FASTQ 2 The input file does not have header!
+    * input_fastqs: the path to a tab-separated values file containing in each row the sample name, FASTQ 1 and FASTQ 2 The input file does not have header!
     Example input file:
     name1       fastq1.fq.gz    fastq2.fq.gz
     name2       fastq1.fq.gz    fastq2.fq.gz
+    * input_bams: the path to a tab-separated values file containing in each row the sample name and BAM The input file does not have header!
+    Example input file:
+    name1       name1.bam
+    name2       name2.bam
     * output: output folder where results will be stored

 Optional input:
+    * reference: the reference genome to use (default: hg38, possible values: hg38 or hg19)
     * read_length: the read length (default: 50)
     * hlahd_folder: the HLA-HD folder (default: /code/hlahd.1.2.0.1)
     * bowtie2_folder: the bowtie2 folder (default: /code/bowtie/2.3.4.3)